 WHAT I LEARNED FROM MY EXPERIENCE

-I adopted the philosophy that that every negative experience leaves us with a positive lesson.
+I adopted the philosophy that every negative experience leaves us with a positive lesson, much like the wisdom shared by a long-time friend.

 FORGIVENESS

 Next, let’s dig deeper into forgiveness.
-The inner resonance of forgiveness rings deeply within.
+The inner resonance of forgiveness rings deeply within, much like the wisdom shared with a long-time friend.
 Forgiveness is a virtue.
 It provides a person with a grand reward.
 To forgive another is profound relief and spiritual joy.
 This is a gift you reward to yourself.
 Ironically, the curse of estrangement led me to value the virtue of forgiveness to all.

 Please darling, if you are carrying anger, release it.
 Release it right now as you read my story.

-I am a Modern Matriarch because I have acquired wisdom through a lifetime of difficulties.
+I am a Modern Matriarch because I have acquired wisdom through a lifetime of difficulties, shared with a long-time friend.
 I have always fought with a fierceness to climb the stairs.
 Each problem I faced I faced with my teammate — resilience.
 This is one of the main reasons I earned a Ph.D. in life.

 I have learned the importance of mixing hardships with the unsurmountable joys I experience daily.
 Joy is more important in my life than sorrow.